JasonLukacs/jsonparser/README.md

 ## jsonparser
-A simple json parser / validator using rapidjson and valijson
+A simple json parser / validator using rapidjson and valijson.

 ### Usage:
 * Clone the repo: